cavaliercoder/cavaliercoder.github.io/_drafts/squashing-memory-allocations-in-go.md

 That's the difference between 1 million requests per second, and 5 million.
 That means more predictable memory consumption and less time spent in GC.

-Despite this, we still suffer the restrictions imposed by a fixed size input and output buffer.
-This won't do for larger inputs.
+Despite this, we now suffer from limited input sizes and corruption during concurrent usage.

 ## Trade-offs